-Diving marine mammals face a strong dilemma: their food resources are located at depth, while they need to restore oxygen supply at the surface.
-This specificity influences their behaviour because their breath-hold capability limits the time spent foraging.
+Diving marine mammals face a strong dilemma: their food resources are located at depth while they need to restore oxygen supply at the surface.
+This specificity makes them particular because their breath hold capability limits the time spent foraging.
 Hence, surfacing is essential to reconstitute oxygen stores by breathing and restoring oxygen levels in muscles and organs.
-Oxygen stores are higher for diving species than for non-diving ones (Butler and Jones, 1997) and are located in the blood and muscles
+Oxygen stores are higher for diving species than non-diving ones (Butler and Jones, 1997) and are located in the blood and muscles (Hassrick et al., 2010; Kooyman et al., 1983).
+Bradycardia is the common response to diving in marine mammals and diving seabirds (Ponganis, 2015), with, for instance, northern elephant seal reducing its heart rate by 64% (Andrews et al., 1997).
+Regulation of heart rate, cardiac output, and the degree of vasoconstriction and blood circulation shutdown is critical to the management and utilization of oxygen stores.